We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Due to the clinical environment, mandatory safety requirements and the changing nature of volunteer work required at our hospitals, all volunteers must be able to:

 read and comprehend basic safety signs and instructions

 undertake annual mandatory health and safety training (a number of online modules—IT support available)

 be independently physically mobile.

-To ensure students are able to meet their four month commitment the following Information session dates are scheduled during August and September 2019.
+To ensure students are able to meet their four month commitment information session dates are scheduled during August and September 2019.
 Please contact us in July to secure your place.